Perspective | Tucker Carlson’s latest idiocy on masks is dangerous and hypocritical even by his usual standards

 Americans need to “say goodbye to your burgers if you want to sign up to the Biden climate agenda,” host John Roberts said Friday as a graphic underlined a point that would prove to be utterly false: “Biden’s climate requirements” are to “cut 90% of red meat from diet, max 4 lbs per year, one burger per month.”

 In fact, Biden has no plan whatsoever to restrict the consumption of red meat.
-So, in a rare Fox correction, Roberts admitted on air on Monday that his show got it wrong.
+So, in a rare Fox News correction, Roberts admitted on air on Monday that his show got it wrong.

-Tucker, though, delivers for Fox, night after unhinged night.
+Carlson, though, delivers for Fox News, night after unhinged night.
 And he seems to have no limits.

 Some of it may be harmless.
 The mask screed, though, isn’t.